Description of Disciplines

 - proficiency in transmitting knowledge through effective oral and written communications within the context of the social science disciplines.

-The Social Sciences Division endeavors to foster student learning and success in each of its disciplines.
-The division is devoted to applying and teaching the methods and ethics of research.
+The Social Sciences Pathway endeavors to foster student learning and success in each of its disciplines.
+The pathway is devoted to applying and teaching the methods and ethics of research.

 Certificates and Degrees

-In addition to general education courses in the social sciences, the following are offered through the Social Sciences division:
+In addition to general education courses in the social sciences, the following are offered through the Social Sciences pathway:

 - AAS - Criminal Justice